 2. Healthy Diet

 We all know a healthy diet is the best way for your baby to get nutrients.
-However the extra vitamins and minerals will improve your skins condition.
+However, the extra vitamins and minerals will improve your skins condition.
 Vitamins E and C are best for improving your skin quality.
-Foods rick in zinc, gelatin, and omega 3 fatty acids will help prevent stretch marks.
+Foods rich in zinc, gelatin, and omega 3 fatty acids will help prevent stretch marks.

 A great way to keep your skin soft and supple is to moisturize daily.
 A good stretch mark cream or oil will provide moisture for your skin.
 It can act as a barrier to stop water escaping.
 Taut skin can make you itchy and moisturizers can ease this for you.

 Specialist stretch mark creams are designed to absorb deep into the skin and improve its flexibility.
 It’s best to start using these as soon as you find out you are pregnant.
 Apply to areas where you easily gain weight such as your tummy, breasts, bottom and thighs.

 A prenatal fish oil can improve your skin and prevent stretch marks.
 Omega 3 Fatty acids help to regenerate your skin and prevent inflammation.
 They also help keep your cells hydrated by holding onto water and getting rid of toxins.
 Fatty acids can be found in some dietary sources such as oily fish and dark leafy vegetables.

 Stretch marks appear where there is rapid skin growth.
 The under layers tear when the skin is constantly stretching.
 This happens in places where you are more likely to gain fat.
 Tackle this by maintaining a healthy weight in your pregnancy.
 Don’t fall into the ‘eating for two’ trap.

 For sensible weight gain during pregnancy check out the US health department recommendations by clicking here.